LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 from the bottom of the loop.
 To get a *new* value to test, we must *repeat* getting input from the user at the bottom of the loop body.

-.. index:: pitfall; repeat declaration declaration repeat pitfall
+.. index:: compiler error; declaration repeat declaration repeat error type; declaration repeat error

 You might decide to be quick
 and just copy the initialization line into the bottom of the